PengKuang/team_scalable_timeseries/report.md

 The technical stack we ustilize to set up our collaboration environment consists of **Docker** and **Github**.

 We chose Docker since we have hetogenious devices (4 Macs and 1 Windows) which suits containerization and it is widely used in the industry.
 We take it as a learning opportunity to increase our knowledge and extend our skillset.
-It further prevents dependency inconsistency and conflits.
+It further prevents dependency inconsistency and code conflits.

-The development environment is built on top of an official pyspark docker image.
+The development environment is built on top of an official PySpark docker image.
 Each team member can pull it down to their machine and run it locally for coding.

 This ensures the team has an uniform development environment.
 Afterwards, the team members push their code to the git repository.